Atlanta Gay Travel

 Flex Spas

-Flex Spas is the one and only gay sauna in Atlanta.
-While Flex is part of a popular national chain of gay saunas in the USA, the Atlanta location doesn’t exactly have 5-star ratings.
+Flex Spas is the only gay sauna in the city.
+While Flex is part of a popular national chain of gay saunas in the USA, this location doesn’t exactly have 5-star ratings.
 But on the other hand, most bathhouses usually don’t.

 Facilities include a jacuzzi, heated pool, sauna, steam room, private rooms, and other play areas.
-Their prices are pretty cheap, too.
-A one-day membership is only $5 and locker rentals cost either $10 or $15 depending on the day of the week.
+Their prices are affordable, too.
+A one-day membership is only $5, and locker rentals cost either $10 or $1,5 depending on the day of the week.

 I wouldn’t discourage trying your luck at Flex Spas since plenty of travelers have had good experiences.
 It’s also a quick ride from the center of the gay neighborhood.
 I just wouldn’t set overly high expectations.